 The trail is well maintained with excellent signage along the route.
 The South Downs Way symbol (an acorn inside a blue arrow) was well used on gates and fences in addition to regular wooden directional signs at junctions.
 One in every ten of these signs would have the distance to and from the nearest locations on it (I wish there had been more!)

 There were only a handful of occasions when I was confused about where to go next but was able to use my book and map to deduce the route.
 My map, by the way, was the Harvey’s South Downs Way: National Trail guide and it was really useful.
 I especially loved that it was waterproof and durable.

 One important factor to note about the actual condition of the trail; a substantial amount of the surface is made up of sharp rocks.
-For this reason, I would highly recommend wearing a shoe with a thick sole (or substantial lugs).
+For this reason, one of my other top South Downs way advice to hikers would be to wear a shoe with a thick sole (or substantial lugs).
 Those stones can be such a foot killer after hours of walking; it was such a relief to reach sections with grass or dirt instead of rock.
 Also notable alongside the sharp rocks, are sections with exposed chalk, which can be slippery in the morning and after rain.

 There are around 20 places to get water along the South Downs Way.
 I carried around 2l of water and then topped up during the day as needed.
 There are more water taps and toilet facilities at the Eastbourne end of the trail, especially on and around the Seven Sisters.

 Alfriston is the only town of any size that the Way actually travels through so a detour is required if any extra items are needed.
 Do not expect small villages close to the SDW to have many shops if any at all.
 I was surprised how limited these settlements were, usually only containing houses, a church and maybe a couple of B&Bs or pub.
 The one item I wish I’d had more stock of was plasters/band-aids like these Nexcare Blister Bandages.
 They stick and cushion really well.